21 Freakishly Effective Ways to Motivate Employees [Updated for 2019]

 2. Gamify Your Most Important Tasks

 Want a proven motivator for everyone, no matter who it is?
+Looking for team motivation ideas that work?
 Try turning work into a game.

 One way to inject some competition into the workplace is through gamification – i.e., introducing elements of gameplay to your team’s most important tasks.